Aria-Victoria/XMLOptionsTemplate/README.md

 # XMLOptionsTemplate

-A mod options template based off of Bradson's Plant Settings.
+A mod options template based off of Bradson's Plant Settings (https://github.com/bbradson/Plant-Settings/tree/main)

+Sorry for massacring your boy.

+Special thanks to Bradson, SmashPhil and Euclidean for pointing me in the right direction.

 How do I use this?